claxcoding/elt-pipeline-weather-forecast/README.md

 The entire ELT process is orchestrated through **Prefect 3.5**, ensuring tasks execute in the correct order and enabling recovery in case of failures.
 The dependency graph of the pipeline is visualized using **Graphviz**.
 The following DAG shows the Prefect-orchestrated workflow of the weather forecasting pipeline:

----

-## ELT Process

-This project follows a structured **ELT (Extract, Load, Transform)** workflow, fully orchestrated with **Prefect 3.5**.
-Each step is implemented as a **Prefect @task**, managed within a central **flow**, allowing for dependency control, retry policies, and clear monitoring through DAG visualization.

-### 1. Extract
-- Fetches historical weather data (2017–2024) and current conditions using Open-Meteo’s REST API.
-- Tasks handle both **historical** and **current** API calls separately for modularity.
-- Stores raw JSON responses in memory and converts them to structured Pandas DataFrames.
-- Automatically retries API calls if temporary connection errors occur (managed by Prefect).

-### 2. Load
-- Loads raw weather data into **Google BigQuery**, storing each year’s data in a separate table.
-- Data loading is orchestrated so that BigQuery tables are created before loading occurs.
-- Uses the `google-cloud-bigquery` Python client for seamless integration with GCP.

-### 3. Transform
-- Cleans and formats raw weather data into consistent schemas.
-- Performs **feature engineering** to create columns such as:
-  - `temperature`, `rel_humidity`, `precipitation`, `pressure`, `wind_speed`, `wind_direction`
-- Merges historical and current data to prepare model-ready features.
-- Executed only after successful loading, as enforced by Prefect task dependencies.

-### 4. Model (Predict)
-- Trains a **Random Forest Regressor** using historical October data.
-- Generates hourly temperature predictions for the current period.
-- The **ML Stage** sits at the center of the DAG, connecting data transformation with prediction output.
-- Prefect ensures the model only trains after all required data transformations are complete.

-### 5. Store
-- Saves prediction results back to BigQuery for analytics or dashboarding.
-- Acts as the final task in the flow, marking successful pipeline completion.

----

-### Orchestration and Visualization
-The entire ELT process is orchestrated through **Prefect 3.5**, ensuring tasks execute in the correct order and enabling recovery in case of failures.
-The dependency graph of the pipeline is visualized using **Graphviz**, which generates the file:

 <p align="center">
   <img src="dag_weather_forecast_pipeline.png" alt="Weather Forecasting ELT Pipeline DAG" width="700"/>
 </p>